Writing Horror Exposition That Builds Fear and Tension

 The Pitfall of Over-Description

-This is an example of lousy exposition.
-It's overly descriptive and tells us too much without showing.
-It is also very irritating to listen to (robot text aside).
+This is an example of poor exposition.
+It's overly descriptive and tells us too much without allowing the reader to interpret the experience.

 Balance is Key